Getting the valuation of your SaaS business right can make or break once-in-a-lifetime decisions like a company sale or significant capital raise.

 By the end of H1 2023, the index rebounded significantly, fuelled by the market rally and AI hopes.
 That said, the rebound was largely driven by established large-cap companies, such as Adobe, Salesforce, Servicenow, while many smaller SaaS players remained stagnant.

 With falling investor sentiment, the IPO market virtually froze.
-Since November 2021, there have been no major SaaS listings, just a couple of take-private deals (Coupa Software, KnowBe4, Momentive).
-We finally saw a listing of a SaaS company when the email marketing company Klaviyo went public in September 2023.
+We saw an IPO freeze in the SaaS market between November 2021 when there were no major SaaS listings, just a couple of take-private deals (Coupa Software, KnowBe4, Momentive) and September 2023 till the listing of Klaviyo.
+The SaaS IPO market is expected to pick up in the coming period.

 SaaS Revenue Multiples